 Gas prices have retreated and that's a good thing...sort of.
 The average for a gallon of regular gasoline is $3.38, according to AAA, down from a high of $3.93 in April.

 That's odd.
-I seem to remember the "record" gas prices being the
+I seem to remember the "record" gas prices being the fault of the President.

 The Republican presidential candidate [Mitt Romney], speaking in an interview with Fox News, said he "absolutely" believes Mr. Obama is responsible for high gas prices, contending that "he has not pursued policies that convince the world that America is going to become energy secure, energy independent."

 Senate Minority Leader Mitch McConnell (R-Ky.) lays the blame for rising gas prices on President Barack Obama, saying "he certainly has participated."